 I came across these starchy pods when the Spinoff office received a PR package.
 It wasn’t meant for me, but the rustling of packing peanuts sang out across the room like pulpy sirens.
 “What do we do with them?!” wailed Alex Casey, waving the unsolicited nugs around, afraid for the environment.
 “Don’t worry,” said young, sharp-eyed Alice Webb-Liddall, “those are not normal packing peanuts.
 They are made of corn starch.”

 In a fit of relief and enthusiasm, I immediately ate one.
 Thankfully, Alice was right, or I would have just consumed styrofoam.

 The packing wrapped around my teeth like a needy lover.
 All my life, I’ve swerved vices.
-I smoked, I drank, I accidentally did meth once or twice, but I never felt the jaws of addiction nipping at my sinful neck until I ate this packing peanut.
+I smoked, I drank, I accidentally listened to an entire Jack Johnson album, but I never felt the jaws of addiction nipping at my sinful neck until I ate this packing peanut.
 I ordered a 10L bag online immediately.